 When we type a URL with the protocol HTTP, it means there is no implemented data encryption on the domain.
 Invented by Tim Berners-Lee in the early 90s when the Internet was still in its early stages, the network protocol HTTP allowed web browsers and servers to communicate via a simple data exchange.

 Sometimes referred to as a system exhibiting statelessness, the HTTP protocol enables connection 'as' and 'when' a user seeks it.
-Thus, whenever a user clicks on a link and requests a connection, the web browser sends a request to a server which obliges by opening the page that the user is looking to browse.
+Thus, whenever a user clicks on a link and requests a connection, the web browser sends a request to a dedicated server which obliges by opening the page that the user is looking to browse.
 The principle here is, the faster the connection, the faster a user gets access to the data.

 As is the case, the HTTP protocol is only concerned with presenting the information to a user.
 HTTP cares very little about whether or not this information could carry a potent security threat.
 The trust factor when transferring data over HTTP is missing.